 Amy Stewart, whose book The Drunken Botanist (Algonquin) explores the plants that are used in the world's most famous cocktails, proves that you don't need a big space to be successful.
 She turned her narrow side yard in Eureka, CA, into a flourishing cocktail garden, most of it in pots and planters.
 Stewart grows hops on a trellis and raspberries and blueberries in pots.
 She keeps a romping clump of mint in check by growing it in a raised planter that also serves as a bar, and she installed shelves on a garden wall for pots full of herbs, with room for bottles and party glasses.

 Dargan learned to make the most of small-space gardens when she lived and worked in Charleston, SC.
 "A human body takes two and a half feet to stand up and drink a glass of champagne," she says, "but people love being crowded in together.
 Don't be afraid to over-invite.
 People will figure it out."

 If you have room, a fountain adds to the glamour of a cocktail garden, she says, and in the evening, candlelight "will move the mood toward romance."

-Dargan likes to garnish cocktails with nasturtiums or daylilies, mixes fresh peaches with champagne for festive bellinis, and recommends cordials made with elderberry blooms steeped in sugar, water, and lemon slices.
+Dargan likes to garnish cocktails with nasturtiums or daylilies, mixes fresh peaches with champagne for festive bellinis, and recommends cordials made with elderberry flowers steeped in sugar, water and lemon slices.
 But while you're mixing the punch, don't forget that the atmosphere of the garden itself is part of the cocktail you're serving, she says.
-"It provides the ambiance, and when you're out there, you're drinking up fresh air, sunlight, and bird song," she says.
+"It provides the ambiance, and when you're out there, you're drinking up fresh air, sunlight and bird song," she says.
 There's something intoxicating about the very idea.

 From The Drunken Botanist by Amy Stewart